 - Medical Examiner: Medical examiners are government officers who are trained physicians who perform post mortem assessments to determine if a person was involved in foul play or suspicious activity.
 They're not to be confused with coroners, who also investigate and confirm the cause of deaths but typically don't have an extensive background in forensic science, pathology, or medicine.
 In many cases, both professionals participate in a case.
 Medical examiners focus on identifying several factors, such as distinguishable physical characteristics, patient history, time of death, and trace evidence, in order to come to an accurate conclusion.

 - Toxicologist: Toxicology is a process that draws from medicine, biology, and chemistry to determine specific chemicals found in living things.
 Professionals in this field are concerned with identifying the negative impact that toxic materials have on humans, animals, and the environment.
 Many individuals specialize in one area, including forensic toxicology, which involves the use of clinical chemistry, pharmacology, and analytical chemistry to investigate drug use, poisoning, and death.
 Forensic toxicologists may be called upon in investigations to determine whether an individual was poisoned or died by self-administration (such as a drug overdose.)

 - Trace Evidence Expert: A trace evidence expert analyzes tiny (sometimes microscopic) pieces of evidence found at a crime scene to determine the cause of death or place the perpetrator at the scene of the crime.
 Trace evidence includes such items as hairs, fingerprints, plant and mineral fibers, glass, gunshot residue, paint chips, and cosmetics.

 - Private Investigator: These professionals are also referred to as criminalistics agents, evidence technicians, and crime scene investigators.
 They're often involved in ongoing investigatory law services.
 Many of them work in police stations or medical examiners' offices.
-They may take on a number of criminal investigations, causing them to perform a wide array of tasks, such as interviewing witness and prime suspects, reviewing legal documents, taking photographs and measurements of crime scenes, attending autopsies, and collecting physical evidence.
+They may take on a number of criminal investigations, causing them to perform a wide array of tasks, such as interviewing witnesses and prime suspects, reviewing legal documents, taking photographs and measurements of crime scenes, attending autopsies, and collecting physical evidence.

 - American Society of Forensic Odontology.
 Accessed February 23, 2018. http://asfo.org.